477: No Such Thing As ShatGPT

 I read them, in fact, I worked this out a while ago.
 If you wanted to write the word high on the moon in such a way that you would be able to see it from Earth, even,

-well just as in you would look on the moon and in one of the eyes of the of the man on the moon you'd be able to see the word high then the cross of the h would have to be the distance of about i think it was something like cardiff to edinburgh something like that just that one h yeah yeah
+well just as in you would look on the moon and in one of the eyes of the of the man on the moon you'd be able to see the word high then the cross of the h would have to be the distance of about i think it was something like cardiff to edinburgh something like that just that one h.

-exactly the moon is bigger than i thought it would be the moon's quite big yeah yeah you always think of the moon as being tiny you know get around it in half an hour that is very big
+You always think of the moon as being tiny, you know, get around it in half an hour.
+That is very big.

 What do you mean you stayed near the ship?
 God, you're such tourists.

-Sounds like a baggage.
+Sounds like a bagger.
 I'm sure any record label will be happy to have it.

 Yeah, I mean,